-- Skirts are not permitted
+- Skirts are not permitted.

 - No tight or ripped clothing.

 - No spaghetti strap shirts or exposed shoulders.

 - No exposed midriff.

 - No low frontal cut shirts.

 - No shirts that expose the back.

 - No shorts unless specified on sporting activity days.

-- No jewelry that does not complement the DAA Dress Code.

 - No offensive logos or expressions on clothing.